Blockbuster board games are unusual, but Days of Wonder has one in its Ticket to Ride.

 Days of Wonder's Hautemont estimated 900 games are released annually by about 40 active publishers, designed for a small but enthusiastic audience.

-Russell Howell, 42, discovered the independent board game scene about five years ago, and today he maintains the
+Russell Howell, 42, discovered the independent board game scene about five years ago, and today he maintains the LA Games group, which organizes gaming events at stores and coffee shops around Los Angeles.

 "I found that designer board gaming held much of what I was looking for in a form of entertainment that video games quite often lacked: a personal connection," Howell said.